logaretm/vee-validate/docs/content/api/use-form.md

 setFieldValue('email', 'example@gmail.com');
 ```

-If ou try to set a value for a field that doesn't exist, it will be added to the form's values object and will stay there until the next `resetForm` is called.
+If you try to set a value for a field that doesn't exist, it will be added to the form's values object and will stay there until the next `resetForm` is called.

 <code-title level="4">